jmbertin/Inception_of_things/README.md

 # Inception_of_things
 Welcome to the "Inception-of-Things (IoT)" project.
-This project is a minimal introduction to Kubernetes.
+Ft_nm is a project undertaken as part of the 42 school curriculum, a minimal introduction to Kubernetes.
 It's a deep dive into system administration, leveraging technologies such as K3S, K3D, Vagrant, and Argo CD to set up a virtual environment and deploy web applications.

 **Developed and tested on a Linux Ubuntu 23.04.**